jeffpar/lonedissent/_pages/advocates/top100/michael_dreeben.md

 [United States v.
 Halper](https://www.oyez.org/cases/1988/87-1383).

-Unfortunately, just as we've seen with [Edwin Kneedler](/advocates/top100/edwin_kneedler), current data from the Oyez website (as of February 2019) omits at least two cases, since Mr. Dreeben's 100th argument is listed as [Appearance No. 98](#2015-075).
+Unfortunately, just as we've seen with [Edwin Kneedler](/advocates/top100/edwin_kneedler), current data from the Oyez website (as of February 2019) omits at least two cases, since Mr. Dreeben's 100th argument is listed below as [Appearance No. 98](#2015-075).